goadesign/goa/README.md

 the attribute of the `UpdateAccount` type with the same name and so is the body attribute `name`.

-Any attribute that is no explicitly mapped by the `HTTP` function is implicitly mapped to request body attributes.
-This makes is simple to define mappings where only one of the fields for the payload type is mapped to a HTTP header, and all other fields are mapped to the HTTP request body.
+Any attribute that is not explicitly mapped by the `HTTP` function is implicitly mapped to request body attributes.
+This makes it simple to define mappings where only one of the fields for the payload type is mapped to a HTTP header, and all other fields are mapped to the HTTP request body.